 Different Dream defines themselves as “a gathering place for parents of special needs children.”
 Their website provides resources and literature, with a blog that addresses what parents of special needs children often encounter.

-Globaltrach.org is a non-profit collaborative with a mission to increase awareness of tracheostomy care and quality of life for those in need.
+A non-profit collaborative, The Global Tracheostomy Collaborative, has a mission to increase awareness of tracheostomy care and quality of life for those in need.
 They’re making this possible by bringing together “A multidisciplinary team of physicians, nurses, respiratory therapists, speech therapists and patients working to disseminate best practices and improve outcomes around tracheostomy care.”

 For families, joining this collaborative is free.
 You get access to the patient and family forum, and you have the ability to post to their blog and share your story.